pantheon-systems/documentation/source/_docs/modules-plugins-known-issues.md

 <hr>

 ### [Sendgrid Subscription Widget](https://wordpress.org/plugins/sendgrid-email-delivery-simplified/){.external}
 **Issue:** The email confirmation link sent from the Subscription Widget goes to a redirect loop (see the [open issue on wp.org](https://wordpress.org/support/topic/email-sent-from-the-subscription-widget-goes-to-a-redirect-loop-in-pantheon){.external}).
 The link created uses a URL `GET` parameter `__sg_api`, which has double underscores.
-This type of parameter is stripped in the platform to improve [caching performance](/docs/pantheon_stripped/#which-query-parameters-are-optimized).
+This type of parameter is stripped in the platform to improve <a href="/docs/pantheon_stripped/#which-query-parameters-are-optimized" data-proofer-ignore>caching performance</a>.

 **Solution:** You will need to manually change the the parameter `__sg_api` to any variable (like `sg_api`) without double underscores as prefix in the following lines of `sendgrid-email-delivery-simplified/lib/class-sendgrid-mc-optin.php`: